Heavy Metal: F.A.K.K. 2: Plot

 Julie resides in the town of Eden with her sister Kerrie, who is pregnant.
 She interacts with various citizens, including her brother-in-law, Germain St. Germain.
 Peace is suddenly disturbed by the appearance of hostile insect-like creatures called Vymishes.
 Julie springs into combat, killing many of the creatures and saving a pregnant creeper in the process.
 She also kills a Vymish Mama, a queen-like Vymish.
 Afterward, Julie heads into town and meets Otto, the town's gunsmith, who she gives a glowing green asteroid to for examination.
 Another asteroid knocks out the shield, and Julie, accompanied by Jared and Eon, is tasked with resetting the shield generator.
 Underground, Julie's accomplices are killed by creatures called Grawlix, and she is forced to continue alone.
 She eventually resets the shield generator, but is too late to discover that GITH has arrived, and he teleports troops in to destroy the generator.

 Julie returns to town to find it under siege by GITH's forces.
 Many citizens are dead, while others are hypnotized.
 Julie finds Otto, who has recovered a mysterious object from the asteroid.
 It turns out to be a message for Julie from the "Belphigoreans", warning her that Gith is seeking the "Heart of the We".
 Otto tells Julie about the Heart of the We, and tasks her with finding a native of Eden named Gruff.
 Julie leaves the besieged Eden, then journeys through the Mooagly swamps to find Gruff, who unlocks the path to the Temple of the We for her.
 She then overcomes the four challenges of the We before entering the final temple where the Heart of the We is kept.
-GITH is waiting for her, and he steals the Heart and uses it to bring Lord Tyler back to life, so he could have his revenge on Julie.
-Julie fights and kills Lord Tyler and wins the Heart, banishing GITH.
+However, GITH is waiting for her, and he steals the Heart and uses it to bring Lord Tyler back to life, so he could have his revenge on Julie.
+However, Julie fights and kills Lord Tyler and wins the Heart, banishing GITH.
 She returns to town only to find out that her pregnant sister is kidnapped by GITH, who returns in a giant space station.